Initiative 1: Uplifting Voices

 AWBW’s Art Transforming Trauma Conference, 2016

-Each month we’ll be highlighting a unique perspective from our national network of Windows Facilitators.
+The videos below highlight unique perspectives from our national network of Windows Facilitators.
 We invite you to hear their stories and insights and reflect on their unique approaches to using art for healing and transformation.